genevaers/Community/tsc/meetings/2024/@Next_GenevaERS-TSC_MeetingMinutes.md

 - Technical documentation
 - "A document a week, that's all we ask"
 ## Infrastructure
+- OSS installed at Geneva user sites
+  - **If a user has a Maven repository behind a firewall, they have to allow Maven artifacts to be populated into it.**
 ## Run-Control Apps
 ## Workbench
 ## R&D Work